Image of a collaborative classroom from the University of Arizona AAU Undergraduate STEM Education Project

 Present-day scientists grew up in an era where lectures on science were the standard for college teaching, and much of school science focused on learning the “facts” that science had discovered about the natural world.
 Extensive research in the past few decades has conclusively demonstrated that a more active form of science learning is much more effective in reaching most students.
 Changes in college science teaching must lead the way, if science education at all lower levels is to be redefined in effective ways.
 In addition, at the graduate school level, we need to more directly address the standards and values of science for scientists in training.

-Graduate school example
+Graduate school teaching

 - 2014 Classic Papers in Biology